grahamjh99/VisionDrive/project-feedback.md

 1. Make a copy of the relevant project rubric.
 2. Score project requirements using rubric criteria.
-  - _Note: Half points are ok (1.5) but beyond that, detailed percentages are unnecessary._
+  - _Note: Half points are ok (1.5) but detailed percentages are unnecessary._
-3. Enter any notes for specific project deliverables.
+3. Enter notes for specific project deliverables.
-4. Enter any notes for overall student progress report, if applicable.
+4. Enter notes for overall student progress report, as applicable.

 ### Tips for Providing Project Feedback